 Not to be missed is a stop at the astronomical observatory, with workshops and visits suitable also for children, such as the Planetarium, a real virtual journey into the cosmos, thanks to the projection on the 10-metre diameter dome of one of the most beautiful digital skies in Italy.

 ● Altitude: 529 m

 ● How to get there by public transport: Nus can be reached from Aosta by bus with the “Aosta-Pont-Saint-Martin” line or by train.
-The bus timetables can be consulted on the SAVDA company website.
+The bus timetables can be found on the Arriva Savda company website.
 The train timetables are available on the Trenitalia website.